linux-minidisc/linux-minidisc/README.md

 As an optional tool, `contrib/atracenc` contains code for a small CLI tool that can use the closed `atrac3.acm` file to convert a PCM WAV file into an ATRAC3 LP2/LP4 WAV file that can be used with `netmdcli send`.

+## Fix crash on macOS shutdown

+The `QHiMDMacDetection` class had code in its destructor that was already present in its superclass destructor.
+As the superclass destructor is run anyway, this duplicate code caused the app to crash (double free, etc...).